 5.2.5.5.3.3.5 Virtualised Network product software package integrity

+5.2.5.5.3.3.5.0 Overview

 All text from TS 33.117 [4], clause 4.2.3.3.5 applies to GVNP of type 1.

 In addition, VNF package and VNF image integrity shall be validated when on board, and VNF image integrity shall be validated when in instantiated.
 The detailed potential security requirements and related test cases are as following.